-Concurring with Norman Brown, Dinnerstein links the socio-cultural denial of death – including the horror of signs of ageing and senescence – with our early recognition of bodily vulnerability.
+Concurring with Norman Brown [ref], Dinnerstein links the socio-cultural denial of death – including the horror of signs of ageing and senescence – with our early recognition of bodily vulnerability.
 Woman (or Mother standing for all female bodies) is henceforth considered ‘representative of the body principle in all of us that must be repressed when we embark on any significant enterprise’ (Dinnerstein, 1976: 126).
-But if the young mother reminds us of our intractable vulnerabilities how much more terrible to behold is the old mother, on whose now-withered breasts we, who are no-longer-children, once lay our heads?
-She surely is the ‘night in the entrails of the earth’ of whom Beauvoir (1997:179) identities as so profoundly terrifying to men.
+But if the young mother reminds us of our intractable vulnerabilities, how much more terrible to behold is the old mother, on whose now-withered breasts we, who are no-longer-children, once lay our heads?
+She surely is the ‘night in the entrails of the earth’ of whom Beauvoir (1997:179) identifies as so profoundly terrifying to men.

 Neoliberalism and old age